thesofproject/sof-docs/getting_started/build-guide/build-from-scratch.rst

    git checkout -b xtensa origin/xtensa

 Temporarily add toolchains to your PATH variable.
-This is *not* required when using high-level scripts described below; it's only required here or when invoking CMake manually.
-In other words, you don't need to adjust your PATH permanently because no risk of interfere with non-SOF tasks exists.
+This is *not* required when using the high-level, "every day" build scripts described in the next sections.
+It's only required for this once-off ``newlib`` headers step or when invoking CMake manually.
+In other words, you don't need to change your PATH permanently which would interfere with other, non-SOF work.

 .. code-block:: bash